BelaPlatform/bela_newBlog/docs/_posts/2020-04-23-knurl-hybrid-cello.markdown

 {% include single-image.html fileName="knurl/bridge-piece.jpg" %}

 Knurl's circular form places the force of the strings between the neck and tailpiece, directing the sound into the neck's resonant chamber.
 Most of the electronic components are held in the tailpiece, encased in the solar panels.
-The different performance modes are programmed in SuperCollider running on Bela can manipulate the sound through live processing and more musical compositional methods that relate to piece structure.
+The different performance modes, which are programmed in SuperCollider, manipulate the sound through live processing and more musical compositional methods that relate to piece structure.

 {% include single-image.html fileName="knurl/bow-screen.jpg" %}

-As a way of keeping track of the processes running on the board I have a screen at the bow which streams parts of the code.
+As a way of keeping track of the processes running on the board I have a screen on the bow which streams parts of the code.
 Capacitive buttons (made with [Trill Craft](https://bela.io/trill)) are also attached to cavities in the neck and are used to trigger specific conditional functions.

 ## Development